Susan's Place Logo

 Stottie Girl

-Quote from: Sephirah on Today at 05:13:01 PMUh huh.
+Quote from: Sephirah on February 06, 2026, 05:13:01 PMUh huh.
 I think you're probably further north of me, though.
 I live near Sheffield.
 In the middle of nowhere, closer to Derbyshire. :) I still think of myself as Northern, though, lol.

 I think I probably agree with you on the whole crowd-o-phobia thing.
 That's probably a big thing for me, too.
 Well, that and overly tall buildings.